symmetriccurve/Interview-questions/Reactjs Question.md

 ---
 ### How to pass the data from child back to parent ?
 Data is passed from child to parent through callback functions.
-Similiar to passing the props from the parent to child, a function is passed as prop to the child and child triggers the function with arguments which are passed to the parent
+Similar to passing the props from the parent to child, a function is passed as prop to the child and child triggers the function with arguments which are passed to the parent

 ```javascript
 //in parent